Where Does Normal Forgetfulness End and

 The School of Public Health believes that everyone,

 Your purchase of Diagnosing and Treating Alzheimer’s Disease supports the School of Public Health faculty and students in their work to confront the major health challenges of our generation.
-A portion of every sale goes to funding scholarships.
-Your purchase will directly benefit your own health as well as those in your community.
+All profits earned by the University of California, Berkeley, from the sale of the White Papers fund scholarships, fellowships, and student grants, plus resources for student organizations and activities at the School of Public Health.
+Your purchase will directly benefit your health as well as the health of the greater community.

 Diagnosing and Treating Alzheimer’s Disease is available to you instantly in a digital PDF download.
 Simply click the order button below, and in a few moments you can begin reading this important report!